When it comes to setting the stage for long-lasting eyelash extensions, humidity plays a more significant role than most lash artists think.

 Cyanoacrylate only starts to dry when there’s enough moisture.
 A lack of moisture in the air (=dry air) won’t be able to "activate" lash glue into a solid, adhesive material that attaches lash extensions to the natural lashes.
 The lash extension glue will just stay ‘wet’.

-This can cause a few frustrating issues like ‘lash stickies’, bad placement and higher exposure to cyanoacrylate, which could in turn cause an allergic reaction.
+This can cause a few frustrating issues like ‘lash stickies’, bad placement and higher exposure to cyanoacrylate, which could in turn cause an allergic reaction to lash glue.

 - Lash stickies: Lash stickies is a term to describe the frustrating situation when your adjacent lash extensions stick to one another.
 Even if you did a perfect isolation at the beginning, if the lash glue doesn’t dry properly when you release the surrounding lashes, the wet glue will clump to them.
 This stickiness is caused by the adhesive taking too long to cure during attachment.